adampointer/go-deribit/README.md

 This library is a limited port of the [official wrapper libraries](https://github.com/deribit) to Go.

+If you wish to try it out, be kind and use my affiliate link [https://www.deribit.com/reg-3027.8327](https://www.deribit.com/reg-3027.8327)

 ## Current Limitations

 This is a work in progress!
 As I am building this library as I develop my own trading bot, I am only implementing features as and when I need them.
 I have not gone and added every single RPC method.
 It is, however, trivial to do so and I absolutely accept pull requests.